 Decubitus Ulcer Prevention and Treatment Facts

-Decubitus ulcers are preventable skin breakdown that look like holes in the skin.
-Decubitus ulcers (also known as bed sores or pressure sores) form when a patient is left in bed or in a wheelchair for long periods of time due to understaffing and neglect.
-It is against the law for a patient to develop preventable decubitus ulcers.
-As pressure sore lawyers, we give voice to the voiceless victims of decubitus ulcers.
-This site was created to educate you on your rights in a nursing home or hospital and specifically, your right to be free from pressure sores.
+Decubitus ulcers are preventable skin breakdown that look like sores on the skin.
+Decubitus ulcers (also known as bed sores or pressure sores) form when a patient is left in bed or in a wheelchair for long periods of time.
+If that patient is too weak to reposition themselves in bed, it is the job of the nurses to turn and reposition the patient.
+Failing to reposition the patient in bed results in decubitus ulcers.
+This is commonly referred to as patient neglect, and it is against the law for a patient to develop a preventable pressure sore.
+As pressure sore lawyers, we give voice to the voiceless victims of decubitus ulcers and assist them in pursuing a decubitus ulcer claim.
+This site was created to educate you on patients' rights in a nursing home or hospital and specifically, a patient's right to be free from pressure sores.

 Elderly patients develop thinner, less elastic skin as they age.
 Because of this, our elderly loved ones are more prone to the development of bedsores (decubitus ulcers).
-When an elderly patient is unable to turn and reposition themselves, they are dependent on nursing home staff or hospital nurses to physically reposition them.
+When an elderly patient is unable to turn and reposition themselves, they are dependent on staff to physically reposition them in bed.
 If there are unrelieved pressure areas in the patient's skin, the flow of blood gets interrupted.
 As a result, the skin in the effected area dies and a painful hole in the skin forms.
 This hole is known as a decubitus ulcer, but is also referred to as a bedsore or pressure sore.
 Pressure sores commonly develop on the patient's coccyx, buttocks, elbows, heels, sacrum, hips, shoulders and lower back.

 Stage I: Initially, a pressure sore appears as a persistent area of red skin that may itch or hurt.
 The stage 1 wound feels warm and spongy to the touch.
 In Caucasians, the Stage 1 sore is a red spot.
 In African-Americans, the mark may appear to be blue or purple, or look flaky.
 A Stage 1 decubitus ulcer has not yet broken the skin and can be easily cured through proper pressure relief.